samjaninf/OFN-User-Guide---Master/basic-features/products-1/products.md

 ## Refine product attributes

-Using OFN you can add **properties or labels** to your products.
+Using Harvest To Order you can add **properties or labels** to your products.
 This allows customers to find your items when searching for specific criteria \(eg. certified Organic\) and highlights specific qualities your products may have.
 Find out more [here](product-properties.md).

 For tips on how to manage sales of **"irregular" products** such as meat or large vegetables sold in units but costed by weight, please read [here](pricing-irregular-items-kg.md).